sedaro/sedaro-python/sedaro/README.md

 ## Sedaro Base Client

 The Sedaro client is a wrapper around the Swagger generated OpenAPI client.
-When this package is installed, the auto-generated, lower-loevel clients and methods are also available under `sedaro_base_client`.
+When this package is installed, the auto-generated, lower-level clients and methods are also available under `sedaro_base_client`.

 ```py
 from sedaro_base_client import ...